 What are the Revenue Models for a Successful Taxi Business Like Uber?

-Taxi booking online applications and software development business in this area is very profitable at present.
-Several people want to use such taxi booking services as they find them more convenient and reliable than traditional means of transport.
-The revenue model of the taxi booking apps business is also perfect compared to other online companies like e-commerce ventures.
+Taxi booking online applications and software development businesses are becoming very profitable.
+Several people want to use such taxi booking services as they find them more convenient and reliable than traditional transport.
+The revenue model of the taxi business plan is also perfect compared to other online companies like e-commerce ventures.

 All the technology, infrastructure, and operations are outsourced to a third-party company that manages these apps.
 The revenue generated from this business is shared between the app service provider and the taxi driver who uses the services of this platform.